JetBrains/JetBrainsRuntime/README.md

 This will build the release configuration under `./build/windows-x86_64-server-release/`.

 #### Enable optional NVDA screen reader support
-If you want to add support of NVDA screen reader (for a11y reasons), you will need to bundle the NVDA Controller Client library.
+If you want to add support of a11y announcing via [NVDA screen reader](https://www.nvaccess.org/about-nvda/), you will need to bundle the NVDA Controller Client library.
 You can do it with the following steps:
 1. Download the NVDA Controller Client library.
 You can find the link in its official README [here](https://github.com/nvaccess/nvda/blob/master/extras/controllerClient/readme.md)
 2. Pass the path to the unpacked package to `configure` via an additional flag `--with-nvdacontrollerclient=<path>`.